mel-project/docs.earendil.network/en/getting-started/quick-start.md

 # Quick start

+`earendil` is the reference implementation of Earendil, running as a background daemon similar to how `tor` runs as Tor's daemon.

+This tutorial will teach you how to run both **client** and a **relay** Earendil nodes, as well as create a basic `earendil` config file.
+It will give you the background needed to learn about hosting [havens](../using-havens.md) and [proxying normal Internet traffic](../browsing-web.md).

 - **Relays** form the backbone of the Earendil network.
 They serve other nodes on the network by relaying messages for them.
 - **Clients** do not relay any traffic, and they access the network with the help of relays.
 They cannot be neighbors with other clients.